MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/server-migration.md

 4. Apply the onboarding package.

-5. Remove the non-Microsoft security solution or EDR and remove passive mode.*
+5. Remove the non-Microsoft endpoint protection or endpoint detection and response solution, and remove passive mode.*

-6. Author and apply policies using Group Policy, PowerShell or Microsoft Endpoint Manager.
+6. Define and apply policies using Group Policy, PowerShell, or Microsoft Endpoint Manager.

-*This step only applies if you intend to replace your 3rd party antivirus solution.https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/why-use-microsoft-defender-antivirus?view=o365-worldwide#:~:text=11%20reasons%20to%20use%20Microsoft%20Defender%20Antivirus%20together,blocked%20mal%20...%20%207%20more%20rows%20
+* This step only applies if you intend to replace your non-Microsoft antivirus solution.
+See [Better together: Microsoft Defender Antivirus and Microsoft Defender for Endpoint](why-use-microsoft-defender-antivirus.md).

 ## Azure Defender scenarios

 ### You're using Azure Defender, Microsoft Monitoring Agent (MMA) and SCEP are installed and want to upgrade

 If you're using Azure Defender, you can automate the upgrade process.
-Please go to <TBD LINK>.
+See <TBD LINK>.